er-kalwar/robot-arm/README.md

 The **frontend** is a Streamlit web app that lets you control the 6-DOF robot arm using sliders for each joint.
 When you adjust the sliders and click **Send Command to Robot**, it sends the joint angles to the backend, gets a trajectory back, and plots the positions, velocities, and accelerations in real time.

 Currently, there is no support for 3D Vizualization.

+Currently, the app only shows 2D plots (joint angles, velocities, accelerations).
+If I had more time, I would add 3D visualization so the robot’s motion can be seen in space.
+To do this, I would use a URDF model of the robot and visualizing it in RViz (ROS tool).
+The Streamlit sliders or trajectory generator would publish joint states, and RViz would animate the robot in real time.